Computer Lab Policy

 - Viewing of sexually explicit material is prohibited, and you will be asked to leave the computer lab.

 - During certain busy times during the day, we ask that you limit your computer use if you are not working on academic material.
-If there are people waiting to use the computers, please be courteous to those who need to work on school related things.
+If there are people waiting to use computers, please be courteous to those who need to conduct school-related work.

 - Personal files are your responsibility.
-The staff cannot be held accountable for files that do not open or print, or for disks or memory sticks that do not work.
+The staff cannot be held responsible for files that do not open or print, or for disks or memory devices that do not work.
 If you seek assistance from a staff member to open or work with a file, that staff memeber assumes no responsibility for that disk or file.
 You should back-up your work regularly in multiple places.
-Instead of saving files on a floppy disk, use a USB Memory Stick, or your personal space in the Student Portal.
+Instead of saving files to a memory device or cloud service (such as your personal One Drive storage allotment).
 For assistance saving files in any of these locations, please ask a staff member.
 Staff members will not write letters or notes to professors if your files do not work.